Will my Divorce Affect my State Pension?

 The short answer to this question is a resounding ‘yes’.
-Unfortunately this is an issue which is frequently overlooked when couples are getting divorce, usually to one party’s disadvantage.
+Unfortunately this is an issue which is frequently overlooked when couples are getting divorced, usually to one party’s disadvantage.

-The current age at which you can claim your state pension is 65 for women.
-The age at which both men and women can claim their state pension will increase to 66 from 2020, and this is set to increase further to age 67 between 2026 – 2028.
+The current age at which women can claim their state pension is 65.
+The age at which both men and women can claim their state pension will increase to 66 from 2020, and this is set to increase further to 67 between 2026 and 2028.